 Philosophy & ApproachMaking mindfulness accessible

-SOULFUL VISION was born out of Steve Radley’s experience of healing as a military veteran of Iraq & Afghanistan, alongside his training as a Priest and as a Photographer.
+SOULFUL VISION was born out of Steve Radley’s journey of healing as a military veteran of Iraq & Afghanistan and is informed by his training as a Priest and a Photographer.

 Is Mindfulness any good?

 We read a lot about the benefits of MINDFULNESS but chatting to people I discovered lots of us find it strange and not ‘my sort of thing’.
 It can feel quite inaccessible with all its talk of focusing on our breathing, letting go of our thinking and centring in the moment.